Christian Life | A Different Experience of Job Seeking (Audio Essay)

 When my classmates saw that I wasn’t looking at other companies, they all told me: “You’re waiting around for nothing.
 It’s not certain if that company is going to come recruit at the school this year.
 If they don’t come, you won’t even have a chance at a job.
 What will you do then?
 Your hands will be tied!”
 I couldn’t help but feel concerned, hearing them say this.
 I thought: “They’re right!
 If that company really doesn’t come, once these companies are done recruiting, it really will have been in vain.
 I’ve spent four years in college.
 If I have to pack my bags and go back to my hometown after all this, how could I face all my family and friends who have placed such great hopes in me?”
 But I once again turned my thoughts to God, always keeping in mind that God will prepare something for me.
 I thought and I thought, and I still decided to wait.
 But waiting made the days really drag by.
 I heard a few rumors that that company wasn’t coming to recruit at my school that year, and every time it really agitated me.
 I was constantly concerned for my future and my confidence in God was shrinking.
 One time, a family member called me to ask about my job hunt and I explained my situation to him.
 He asked me: “Do you have a second-level certificate for computer?”
 “I didn’t test for it.”
 He then asked: “Do you hold some office in your school?”
 “No.” “Are you a Party member?”
 “No.” Hearing this, he said: “Don’t even think about that company coming or not.
 Without any of those things, it’ll be hard for you to get a position anywhere!”
 His words were like a bucket of cold water dumped over me, soaking me from head to foot.
 My heart was thoroughly chilled.
 I thought: “It would be great if I had successfully tested for those certifications!
 If I had participated in those school activities more proactively, wouldn’t my chances of finding work be greater?”
 But it then occurred to me, “But the top student in my dorm has all sorts of certifications and isn’t it just as hard for her to find work?
 They don’t play a decisive role either.”
 I felt much calmer after thinking about that.

 Day after day passed and the number of recruiting agencies dwindled.
 I was unbearably anxious but there was nothing I could do.
 I could only come in front of God and pray: “Oh God!
 I’m really suffering now and I can’t figure out what I should do about this issue of looking for a job.
 I’m afraid of losing my future prospects and of gaining nothing, ultimately becoming a laughingstock of my classmates.
 What should I do?
 God, please guide me.”
 After praying, I got out a notebook that I frequently wrote God’s words in and flipped through it.
 I stumbled upon a song praising God written by David: “One thing have I desired of the LORD, that will I seek after; that I may dwell in the house of the LORD all the days of my life, to behold the beauty of the LORD, and to inquire in his temple.
 For in the time of trouble he shall hide me in his pavilion: in the secret of his tabernacle shall he hide me; he shall set me up on a rock.
 And now shall my head be lifted up above my enemies round about me: therefore will I offer in his tabernacle sacrifices of joy; I will sing, yes, I will sing praises to the LORD. … When you said, Seek you my face; my heart said to you, Your face, LORD, will I seek. … Teach me your way, O LORD, and lead me in a plain path, because of my enemies.
 Deliver me not over to the will of my enemies: for false witnesses are risen up against me, and such as breathe out cruelty.
 I had fainted, unless I had believed to see the goodness of the LORD in the land of the living.
 Wait on the LORD: be of good courage, and he shall strengthen your heart: wait, I say, on the LORD” (Psm 27:4-6, 8, 11-14).
 Seeing the words at the end, “wait, I say, on the LORD,” my heart was drawn to them.
 I continued reading: “That which My light shines upon, you must rely on Me to cast it away, live by Me always, be close to Me, and your actions must reveal My likeness.
 You shall fellowship with Me more when you are unsure of what to do, and I will guide you toward the right actions so that you may move forward.
-If you are unsure, do not take arbitrary actions; just wait for My time” (“The Twenty-ninth Utterance” of Utterances and Testimonies of Christ in the Beginning in The Word Appears in the Flesh).
+If you are unsure, do not take arbitrary actions; just wait for My time” (“Chapter 29” of Utterances of Christ in the Beginning).
 “You truly lack faith in My presence and often rely on yourselves to do things.
 ‘You can’t do anything without Me!’
 But you corrupt people are always taking My words into one ear and out the other.
 Life nowadays is a life of words; without words there is no life, there is no experience, not to mention that there is no faith.
 Faith is in words; only by throwing yourselves more into God’s words can you have everything.
 Don’t worry about not growing up; life comes through growth, not through worrying.”
 “You are always apt to become anxious and don’t listen to My instructions.
 You always want to exceed My pace.
 What is that about?
 It is people’s wild ambitions. … Blind men!
 Why don’t you come to My presence more and seek?
 Why are you just acting blindly?
 You must see clearly!
-It is certainly not a person who is working now, but rather it is the Ruler of all, the one true God—the Almighty!” (“The Thirty-seventh Utterance” of Utterances and Testimonies of Christ in the Beginning in The Word Appears in the Flesh).
+It is certainly not a person who is working now, but rather it is the Ruler of all, the one true God—the Almighty!” (“Chapter 37” of Utterances of Christ in the Beginning).

 After reading God’s words I suddenly felt my heart brighten.
 I thought: It’s true!
 Aren’t I an arbitrary person who is blind and foolish, trying to rely on myself?
 Even though I had left the issue of work in God’s hands for Him to decide, when the matter wasn’t settled I lost confidence in God and still didn’t wait for God to arrange circumstances for me or have an attitude of seeking and obedience.
 Instead, I fretted over my own future and fate.
 Faced with the facts, I finally saw that my understanding of God’s almightiness and rule was just a slogan, was just doctrine, but my actual faith in God was truly paltry and could not stand the test of time at all, nor could it hold firm when God arranged the proper circumstances.
 I thought of David writing the song in praise of Jehovah God; it was because he had seen so many of God’s deeds and had a true understanding of God’s almightiness and rule.
 So no matter what sort of hardships he encountered, he was able to genuinely lean on God, believing that God was faithful and would certainly guide him.
 Pondering all of this, my heart suddenly brightened: So, God actually carefully arranged all of this for me in order to perfect my faith and obedience for Him.
 What I need to do at this time is to exalt God as great in my heart, to set aside my own worries and concerns, and to experience God’s work and words within this environment, waiting for His will to become evident.
 I then came in front of God and prayed: “Oh God!
 Although I said with my mouth that I was putting the issue of work in Your hands, yet as I saw the hope of finding work growing fainter and fainter, I just wanted to do it on my own and I no longer believed in Your almightiness and rule.
 Oh God, my faith in You truly is so small!
 Now I understand Your will, and I will no longer rely on myself when doing things.
 I will no longer live within my worries and concerns, allowing Satan to toy with me.
 I only want to hand everything over to You and wait for Your time.
 I believe that everything You prepare for me will be the best.”